SebastiaanKlippert/go-wkhtmltopdf/README.md

 # go-wkhtmltopdf
 Golang commandline wrapper for wkhtmltopdf

-Work in progress, used internally only at this point.
+~~Work in progress, used internally only at this point.~~
-No guarantees and **everything may change**.
+~~No guarantees and **everything may change**.~~
+Update 17-07-2016:
+This package is now used in our production environment after a long test period so changes are unlikely.
+Bugs wil be fixed as soon as they are found, but don't expect major changes from now on.

 See http://wkhtmltopdf.org/index.html for wkhtmltopdf docs.